 But the Associated Press has now come down solidly for 1935.
 They say:

 Family spokesman Jeff Ballard said Conrad died Saturday morning in Malibu from heart failure.
 A small private service is planned for March 1, which would have been Conrad’s 85th birthday.

 People.com also has him at age 84, apparently having spoken to Mr. Ballard themselves.

-The AP has some intereseting additional details on Robert Conrad’s birth name.
-10 years we learned that his mother was said to have changed partners multiple times, changing her son’s name each time as well, making things murky.
+The Associated Press has some interesting additional details on Robert Conrad’s birth name.
+10 years ago we learned that his mother was said to have changed partners multiple times, changing her son’s name each time as well, making things murky.
 The best guess we could find at the time was that he was born Conrad Falk.
 But the AP now says: